Step 4J - Understanding Accounting Integration - Control Accounts - Stocked Trade Clearing

 Step 4J - Control Accounts - Stocked Trade Clearing

-• The Stocked Trade Clearing General Ledger is used when trade-in/s which have been added to a Customer Order > Unit Deal, have been stocked in prior to the Unit Deal being invoiced
+• The Stocked Trade Clearing General Ledger is used when trade-in/s that have been added to a Customer Order > Unit Deal, have been stocked in prior to the Unit Deal being invoiced

 • When the Trade-In is stocked in prior to the finalization of the Unit Deal, it will generate the following entry to your accounting package